cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 our crosswalks using a general purpose programming language, we have a larger toolkit available.
-Here, we could use [PyOBO](https://github.com/biopragmatics/pyobo), a generic package I've written for working with ontologies for looking up labels.
+Here, we could use [PyOBO](https://github.com/biopragmatics/pyobo), a generic package I've written for working with ontologies, for looking up labels.

 Unfortunately, we did not have time to implement an importer/exporter for Schema.org.
 We deprioritized this because Schema.org it felt the least